pythonanywhere/help_pages/articles/Streamlit.md

 /home/YOURUSERNAME/.virtualenvs/my_venv/bin/streamlit run /home/YOURUSERNAME/my_streamlit/streamlit_app.py --server.address "unix://${DOMAIN_SOCKET}" --server.enableCORS false --server.enableXsrfProtection false --server.enableWebsocketCompression false
 ```

-...with `YOURUSERNAME` replaced by your actual username, but with everything else
+...with the three instances of `YOURUSERNAME` replaced by your actual username, but with everything else
 exactly as it is.

 Now you can move on to [creating your website](#creating-your-website)